– What is Umeå 5G?

 There are also some question marks over the physical expansion of antennas that need to be addressed, and how they might affect the environment and public health.
 Security surrounding data management and integrity is another area for consideration.
 Umeå 5G wants to play its part in helping to find the answers!

 – 5G requires more transmitters and antennas than 4G, so how will it affect the environment and people’s health?
+Are there any health risks with this new technology?

 – How is 5G developing in other countries?